 Complete Aquarium Starter Guide

 Starting an aquarium is an exciting journey into a captivating underwater world.
 However, successful fishkeeping requires understanding some fundamental principles before adding any fish.
-This guide covers everything you need to know to set up a healthy, thriving freshwater aquarium.
+This resource covers everything you need to know to set up a healthy, thriving freshwater aquarium.

 Before You Buy Fish